- Exhibits to a statement

 - Documents taken from defendant's possession

 1. Apart from depositions and statements, all other documentary or real evidence should be exhibited in a statement.
 This means that each document should be formally produced into evidence by a witness.
 Each exhibit should be identified, using the initials of the person making the statement and consecutive numbering within the statement, for example, "I produce a sketch plan marked EF1".

 2. All of the original statements and exhibits should be made available to the court in the event of a trial.
 It should be noted that an original exhibit may be required to be examined by the defence, or by a defence or prosecution expert, to enable them to form an opinion.
-See also the section Expert evidence.
+See also the section Expert evidence - the report.